Emergencies and Customer Care: 1-800-994-2762

 Federal Carbon Charge

-Starting July 1, 2023, the Government of New Brunswick will eliminate its own provincial carbon charge and allow the federal government to impose its version.
-The Federal Government will be applying its carbon charge and will be responsible for redistributing the collected revenues.
+In July 2023, the Government of New Brunswick eliminated its own provincial carbon charge and allowed the federal government to impose its version.
+The Federal Government will be applying it's carbon charge and will be responsible for redistributing the collected revenues.
 Under the federal backstop, 90 per cent of the revenues collected by the federal government are returned to individuals through rebate cheques.

 Key Questions & Answers